 There are some great walking routes on The Black Isle.
 The choice is endless with coastal, woodland, scenic villages or walks exploring archaelogical remains..
 The Black Isle is alsoa paradise for keen cyclists.
 There are numerous quiet roads and tracks that meander across the peninsula.
 The Beauly Firth loop is a very popular route and there are places to hire bikes from during the summer season.
 More information can be found at www.black-isle.info.

-Opportunities to go skiing in the winter months can be found in Aviemore.
-The Cairngorm Mountain is a 50 minute drive from the house down the A9.
-It's just over 40 miles from Muir of Ord and is a good route.
+Opportunities to go skiing in the winter months can be found in The Cairngorms.
+The Cairngorm Mountain and The Lecht resorts are 50 minutes and 1 hour thirty minutes respectively.
 Ski rental and mountain sports instruction classes are available for all levels.
-The resort offers year round activities and Aviemore has numerous places to eat and drink in the town.
+Aviemore offers year round activities and there are numerous places to eat and drink in the town.
 Below is some information on the two resorts.
 Lecht is great for beginners and kids to learn how to ski.
 For more info see the links below.

 This is based in Carrbridge, which is around 50 minutes south of Inverness along the A9.
 Its a wonderful place to take the family for the climbing, water rides, woodland walks, see the butterfly house and explore the dinosaur kingdom.
 I'd highly recommned visiting.